-The BackBull handles don’t rotate (they are fixed), but you can use them for the same purpose.
+The BackBull handles don’t rotate as they are fixed, but you can use them for the same purpose.
 You can grip them in slight supination or slight pronation.

-Pronation is like a pull up grip.
-Supination is like a chin up grip.
+Pronation is like a pull-up grip while supination is like a chin-up grip.

 You want to look at your training as something you can do for longevity.
 You want to be able to train pain-free as much as possible.
-Obviously, when you are hitting multiple sets and reps of exercises, you are going to feel burn, but that’s different.
+When you are hitting multiple sets and reps of exercises, you are going to feel the burn, but that’s different.

 When you are feeling pain in a joint or a muscle because it doesn’t work for you ergonomically, that’s a problem.
 If that’s the case, then you should not do that exercise or think about modifying the exercise.
 Remember, longevity is important.
 I hope this video has been helpful.